-As the leader of your business, you need to be intimately aware of three things: your goals for the business; your budget; and the roles your current staff members fulfil.
+As the leader of your business, you need to be intimately aware of three things: your goals for the business, your budget, and the roles your current staff members fulfil.
 If you are not well informed about these aspects of your business, you need to go back to the drawing board.
 You need a good idea of where the business is heading, what resources are available to reach those goals and how the current staff complement fits into this puzzle.
-The last requirement is where many business leaders or managers fall short, and if you are one of those that have neglected this aspect of your business, you need to become familiar with your staff and what they bring to the business very quickly.
-This may seem like an obvious first step, but the best way to know whether you need another member of staff is to know what each of your current staff members already bring to the table.
-This is how you can determine whether another employee is critical to the success of your business, or whether you would simply be carrying dead weight.
+The last requirement is where many business leaders or managers fall short.
+If you are one of those that have neglected this aspect of your business, you need to become familiar with your staff and what they bring to the business very quickly.
+This may seem like an obvious first step, but the best way to know whether you need another member of staff is to know what each of your current staff members already brings to the table.
+This is how you can determine whether another employee is critical to the success of your business or whether you would simply be carrying dead weight.
 Unfortunately, you have limited time to investigate whether you need another employee.
-Hire someone too quickly, without doing your due diligence, and you place unnecessary stress on the cash flow of your business.
+Hire someone too quickly without doing your due diligence, and you place unnecessary stress on the cash flow of your business.
 Hire somebody too late after the need for another staff member becomes obvious, and you risk seeing a drop in the efficiency of production, which, again, places unnecessary stress on your business.
-That is why it is imperative for managers and business leaders to already know their staff, and the roles they fulfil, to hopefully speed up this process of knowing if and when you should employ someone else.
+That is why it is imperative for managers and business leaders to know their staff already and the roles they fulfil, to hopefully speed up this process of knowing if and when you should employ someone else.

 Perhaps the first sign that you need to expand your staff complement is a decline in service.
 If you find clients complaining about not having work done on time or emails going unanswered, for example, it could indicate that your employees are not able to complete all their work timeously.
 Of course, this is working under the assumption that all your employees are working optimally, which again indicates that you must be well aware of what each individual brings to the table to determine if they are performing optimally.